dheller1/lame_pthreads/README.txt

     (3) The parallel access to the 'pbFilesProcessed' array, which determines which files are yet to be processed, is not protected by mutexes/locks.
-    While there's only atomic writing access, I'm not sure if this OpenMP concept also applies to pthreads.
-    What will seldomly happen is that an input file is processed by several threads at the same time, leading to output like '269 of 268 files processed'.
-    Unfortunately I didn't have the time to familiarize myself with pthreads mutexes/locks to fix this.
+    ---- This has been fixed as of commit 7c86063 ----

-    (4) WAV files can be quite complex and include all kinds of contents, compression, etc. The program tries to exclude any incompatible files and it worked for the test files I was able to find, but I'm sure weird things can and will happen when trying to encode unusual WAV files.
+    (4) WAV files can be quite complex and include all kinds of content, compression, etc. The program tries to exclude any incompatible files and it worked for the test files I was able to find, but I'm sure weird things can and will happen when trying to encode unusual WAV files.